ezclaim-development/EZClaimAPIHelper/README.md

 This project is as a helper project used to interact with the EZClaim API.
 If you are a client or a partner of EZClaim's and wish to use the api, please reach out to support@ezclaim.com.
 If you are not a partner but wish to gain access to the api, please also reach out to support@ezclaim.com

-Once you have reach out to EZClaim, we will supply you with a set of credentials which you will be able to use to interact with a database and the api.
+Once you have reached out to EZClaim, we will supply you with a set of credentials which you will be able to use to interact with a database and the api.
 You will also be presented with a document containing the documentation for the api.
 This document will list all endpoints, valid data which can be supplied to those endpoints, and an explanation of the different OData types.

 ## Where to begin

 Before looking at all of the examples that exist in this project, we recommend starting by looking at the examples in the [FullCrudPatient_UT](EZClaimAPIHelper.UT/Realistic/FullCrudPatient_UT.cs) This will give very simple examples of how to interact with the Patient endpoints in the EZClaimAPI.

+NOTE how in our examples we are generating a new AES object every time.
+You don't have to do this, but there is no need to store your AES settings anywhere, so we'd recommended doing this for ease of use.

 ## [APIUnitTestHelperObject](EZClaimAPIHelper.UT/APIUnitTestHelperObject.cs)